harshamahadev13/harshamahadev13/README.md

 ### Happy to see you here!

-• Motivated professional with 3+ years of experience, having strong skills in Python, SQL, data analysis and machine learning.
+• I'm a motivated professional with 3+ years of experience, having strong skills in Python, SQL, data analysis and machine learning.
 Completed PGP in Data Science, a rigorous full time data science bootcamp.
 Worked on various machine learning projects using technologies such as Bagging and Boosting algorithms with expertise in visualization tools such as Tableau.

 <br/>